GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps: Analysis on a Simple Scenario

 To facilitate our analysis, we assume that in both the GCN layers and the MLP layers, the weight matrices are set as the identity matrix and the bias terms are set as zero vectors.
-In this case, the arguments of ReLU in \eqref{eq:partial_z_partial_H_chain} are nonnegative. {In addition, for the synthetic graph data we consider, we use the adjacency matrix of each graph as its node feature matrix.} According to our assumptions,
+In this case, the arguments of ReLU in \eqref{eq:partial_z_partial_h} have nonnegative elements and thus making ReLU$'$ equal to $1$.
+In addition, we denote